-If a white paper is part of your content strategy, give yourself about 8 weeks from kickoff to launch.
+If a white paper is part of your content strategy, give yourself 8 – 12 weeks from kickoff to launch.
 If it has to run through legal review and/or if you plan to do it all in house, add 2-4 weeks.

-Why more time?
 An experienced white paper writer with expertise in your industry will allocate the time to plan, write, and revise your white paper.
 When you outsource to a writer with experience developing white papers from start to finish, it actually speeds up the timeline.
 Why?
-Because they aren’t overwhelmed with nonstop Teams messages, sporadic meetings, and fire drills that come with life as an in-house marketer.
+Because they aren’t overwhelmed by the Teams messages, sporadic meetings, and fire drills that come with life as an in-house marketer.
 They can turn off all the alerts and focus on your project without distraction.

 Step 1: Discovery session

-Gather all decision makers: your marketing lead(s), anyone who needs to review and approve the white paper, your writer, and (if you have one) project manager.
+Gather all decision makers: your marketing lead(s), anyone who needs to review and approve the white paper, your writer, and project manager if you have one.
 Discuss and agree on the purpose of the white paper, the topic, and the scope.
 A few important agenda items include:

 - Business goals